johnno1962/injectionforxcode/README.md

 ## JetBrains AppCode IDE Support

-The InjectionPluginAppCode project provides basic support for code injection in the AppCode IDE.
-To use, install the file Injection.jar to directory "~/Library/Application Support/appCode10".
-For it to work you must also have the most recent version of the Xcode plugin installed as they share the same scripts.
+The InjectionPluginAppCode project provides basic support for code injection in the AppCode IDE for the iPhone Simulator.
+To use, install the file Injection.jar into directory "~/Library/Application Support/appCode10".
+The new menu options should appear at the end of the "Run" menu when you restart AppCode.
+For it to work you must also have the most recent version of the Xcode plugin installed as they share some of the same scripts.
 Re-patch your project when you switch from Xcode to AppCode as the internal TCP servers use different port numbers to connect.
-This new Java version of the Injection Plugin only works in the simulator and on my machine at least although it appears as command-"=" you need to type control-"=" to inject.
+Although it appears as command-"=" it seems you need to type control-"=" to inject.

 ## Storyboard Injection